datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ![Virtualenv](/assets/img/courses/id5415/module2/virtualenv.png)

-# Step 2 Turn on the light!
+# Step 2 Turn on the light with Python

 Now each team member can explore Python in her/his own branch, committing new versions of her/his code without conflict.